By KIM CHANDLER and JEFF MARTIN

 In Georgia, a passenger died when a tree fell on a vehicle in Jackson, Butts County Coroner Lacey Prue said.
 In the same county southeast of Atlanta, the storm appeared to have knocked a freight train off its tracks, officials said.

 Officials in Griffin, south of Atlanta, told local news outlets that multiple people had been trapped inside an apartment complex after trees fell on it.
-A Hobby Lobby store in the city partially lost its roof, while elsewhere in town firefighters cut a man loose who had been pinned for hours under a tree that fell on his house.
+A Hobby Lobby store lost part of its roof, and firefighters cut loose a man who had been pinned for hours under a tree that fell on his house.
 The city imposed a curfew from 10 p.m.
 Thursday to 6 a.m.
 Friday.

-Nationwide, there were more than 40 separate tornado reports from the National Weather Service on Thursday, and Mississippi, Alabama, Georgia, Tennessee, Kentucky, South Carolina and North Carolina all saw tornado warnings for a time.
-The tornado reports were not yet confirmed and some of them could later be classified as wind damage after assessments are done in coming days.
+Nationwide, the weather service issued more than 40 separate tornado reports on Thursday, and Mississippi, Alabama, Georgia, Tennessee, Kentucky, South Carolina and North Carolina all had tornado warnings for a time.
+The tornado reports were not yet confirmed and some could be classified as wind damage once assessments are done.

 The tornado that hit Selma cut a wide path through the downtown area, where brick buildings collapsed, oak trees were uprooted, cars were on their side and power lines were left dangling.
-Plumes of thick, black smoke rose over the city from a fire burning.
-It wasn’t immediately known whether the storm caused the blaze.
+Plumes of thick, black smoke from a fire rose over the city; whether the storm caused the blaze wasn’t immediately known.

 Selma Mayor James Perkins said no fatalities have been reported, but several people were seriously injured.
-First responders were continuing to assess the damage and officials hoped to get an aerial view of the city Friday morning.
+Officials hoped to get an aerial view of the city Friday morning.

 “We have a lot of downed power lines,” he said.
 “There is a lot of danger on the streets.”